Nbisiing Indigenous

 Set up a virtual meeting to discuss your training needs.

 Please Note: Currently, we don’t offer individual training opportunities.
-We offer only corporate training for teams.
+We only offer corporate training for teams.

 For those seeking specific training on Indigenous Relations, this Indigenous cultural competency course will cover relationship building, Aboriginal and Treaty Rights, the Duty to Consult, and wise practices for Indigenous engagement, and provide learners with unmatched expertise in Indigenous relations experience.